Straight8ths/Sebastian-Bradford-Portfolio/graphic_design/youtube_thumbnails/README.md

 A collection of thumbnails I designed for fictional videos, exploring the moods and visual subgenres present in modern social media.
 Spans technical essays, casual uploads, and those in between.

-As an additional challenge, I recreated all the standard YouTube "chrome" (timestamps, layout, typography) by studying the real YouTube UI.
+As an additional challenge, I recreated all the standard YouTube "chrome" you see here (timestamps, layout, typography) by studying the real YouTube UI.

 _Video titles and channel names are intended to be wholly fictional.
 Any resemblance to existing content is accidental and not intended._